Yudai-8-om/newsletter-langgraph/README.md

 ### 2. Billing

 - Redirect to Stripe session upon when the Upgrade button is hit
-- Update Postgres upon successful payment
+- Update Postgres User table upon successful payment

 ### 3. Marketing